wowtomi/godot-mysql-module/README.md

 Installation:
 Simply place or clone the repository into /path/to/godot/modules folder and rename it to "mysql" and build the engine to your specified OS.

-P.S Will probably not compile.
+P.S Will probably not compile faggot.